 When you create the VNet, determine how many IP addresses your resources in each subnet require.
 Specify a subnet mask and a VNet address range large enough for the required IP addresses, using CIDR notation.
 Use an address space that falls within the standard private IP address blocks, which are 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16.

-Choose an address range that doesn't overlap with your on-premises network, in case you need to set up a gateway between the VNet and your on-premise network later.
+Choose an address range that doesn't overlap with your on-premises network, in case you need to set up a gateway between the VNet and your on-premises network later.
 Once you create the VNet, you can't change the address range.

 Design subnets with functionality and security requirements in mind.
 All VMs within the same tier or role should go into the same subnet, which can be a security boundary.
 For more information about designing VNets and subnets, see Plan and design Azure Virtual Networks.

 Do not expose the VMs directly to the Internet.
 Instead, give each VM a private IP address.
 Clients connect using the IP address of the public load balancer.

 Define load balancer rules to direct network traffic to the VMs.
 For example, to enable HTTP traffic, create a rule that maps port 80 from the front-end configuration to port 80 on the back-end address pool.
 When a client sends an HTTP request to port 80, the load balancer selects a back-end IP address by using a hashing algorithm that includes the source IP address.
 Client requests are distributed across all the VMs.

 Network security groups

 Use NSG rules to restrict traffic between tiers.
 For example, in the three-tier architecture shown above, the web tier does not communicate directly with the database tier.
 To enforce this, the database tier should block incoming traffic from the web tier subnet.

 - Deny all inbound traffic from the VNet.
 (Use the